From speed to smart

 Smart technology for exciting projects!

 This allows Duracell to test its batteries per individual piece.
 The results of these tests then classify the products.
 Consequently, when products are rejected, we can do a trend analysis on all the captured data.
 Next, we try to find relations between these trends and the current settings of a production line.
+The latter means that we are also able to capture data coming from machines thanks to our new OPC UA connector.
 Trends based on knowledge from the past can identify potential quality issues due to machine settings, inaccurate handlings or storage issues.
 The ultimate goal is that Duracell is able to make predictions about the quality of products while they are still on the production line.

 Human data analysts are unable to analyze this large amount of data points.
 Not only the large data set, but also the high speed at which data is processed, requires the help from machine learning techniques.
 More specifically, supervised learning will help to discover which trends and settings repeatedly appear when erroneous products are being produced.
 During the production of a new batch of batteries, algorithms can indicate when there is a higher chance for errors or quality issues by making all parameters intelligible.